 Simple English definitions for legal terms

-Read a random definition: improvement
+Read a random definition: cross-license

 A merchant's firm offer is a promise made by a seller to keep an offer open for a certain period of time.
 During this time, the seller cannot withdraw the offer without facing legal consequences.
 This type of offer is often used in business transactions and can be enforced even without consideration.
 It is important to note that an offer is a promise to do or refrain from doing something, and once accepted, it creates a binding contract between the parties involved.